yammer/circuit-breaker-js/README.md

 *Default Value:* 5

-#### onCircuitOpen
+#### onCircuitOpen(metrics)

 Function that is run whenever the circuit is opened (i.e. the threshold is reached).
+Receives the metrics for the current window as an argument.

 *Default Value:* no-op

-#### onCircuitClose
+#### onCircuitClose(metrics)

 Function that is run whenever the circuit is closed (i.e. the service is back up).
+Receives the metrics for the current window as an argument.

 *Default Value:* no-op